 To create groundbreaking government services and shape the way your society works, one must first set up the following pillars on which the digital society can stand.

-1. Creating the building blocks for digital government.
-Electronic identity and signature, and data exchange and registry modernization are essential to increase citizen satisfaction and eliminate inefficiencies in the administration through adept, user-friendly and simple interactions.
-This requires rethinking processes and designing a solution that could be widely adopted.
+Creating the building blocks for digital government.
+To increase citizen satisfaction and eliminate inefficiencies in the administration through adept, user-friendly and simple interactions, electronic identity and signature, data exchange and registry modernization are essential.
+This requires re-thinking processes and figuring out a solution that would be widely adopted.
 Nortal has been doing this as long as we have existed.
-We can build cornerstone solutions and advise how to make them work.
+We can build cornerstone solutions and advise on how to make them work.

-2. Creating domain-specific e-services.
-The foundation for a digital society enables us to build sophisticated e-services based on machine-readable data and automation to help governments and citizens save time and money.
-Nortal takes this notion to another level.
-We have the unique experience of building e-services ahead of their time, like proactive government services.
-We help governments change their perspective, imagine what is possible and achieve the full potential of digitalization.
+Creating domain specific e-services.
+The foundation for digital society enables to build state of the art e-services that are based on machine readable data and automation to help governments and its citizens save time and money.
+Nortal takes this up another level.
+We have the unique experience of building e-services that are ahead of time, like the proactive government services.
+We help governments change their way of thinking, see what is possible and realize the full potential of digitalization.

 Governments globally are facing a huge challenge – exponentially, all around the world people are expecting interactions with the state to take place online.
 Even more so, citizens are expecting governments to treat them as valued customers whose user experience matters.
 Mastering the transition from paper to digital is a complex process, but some countries are already taking leaps toward a truly seamless society and with their interactions with citizens to the next level.